-- Class I directors: Malissia Clinton, Kevin Gordon and Cheryl Scott, whose terms will expire at the annual meeting of stockholders to be held in 2023; - Class II directors: Peter Anevski, Roger Holstein, Jeff Park and David Schlanger whose terms will expire at the annual meeting of stockholders to be held in 2024; and - Class III directors: Fred Cohen, M.D., D.Phil., Norman Payson, M.D. and Beth Seidenberg, M.D., whose terms will expire at the upcoming Annual Meeting.
+- · Class I directors: Lloyd Dean, Kevin Gordon and Cheryl Scott, whose terms will expire at the upcoming Annual Meeting; - Class II directors: Peter Anevski, Roger Holstein, Jeff Park and David Schlanger whose terms will expire at the annual meeting of stockholders to be held in 2024; - Class III directors: Fred Cohen, M.D., D.Phil., Norman Payson, M.D. and Beth Seidenberg, M.D., whose terms will expire at the annual meeting of stockholders to be held in 2025.

 Each class consists of, as nearly as possible, one-third of the total number of directors, and each class has a three-year term.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election until the third annual meeting following the election.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
-On April 2, 2022, Ms. Clinton notified the board of directors of her resignation from our board of directors and from the nominating and corporate governance committee, effective April 18, 2022 as a result of new outside restrictions related to board commitments.
-Ms. Clinton's resignation did not result from any disagreement with the Company on any matter relating to its operations, policies or practices.
-Ms. Clinton's resignation does not change our board of directors' recommendations, or the Company's view, on any of the proposals contained in the Proxy Statement.
-Our nominating and corporate governance committee intends to identify a nominee to be recommended for election to our board of directors in order to fill the vacancy created by Ms. Clinton's resignation.
 Vacancies on the board of directors may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the board of directors to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.
 The division of our board of directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control of Progyny.

-Dr. Cohen, Dr. Payson, and Dr. Seidenberg are currently members of our board of directors and have been nominated for reelection to serve as Class III directors.
+Mr. Dean, Mr. Gordon and Ms. Scott are currently members of our board of directors and have been nominated for reelection to serve as Class I directors.
 Each of these nominees was recommended to our board of directors by our nominating and corporate governance committee.
 Each nominee has agreed to stand for reelection at the Annual Meeting, and our management has no reason to believe that any nominee will be unable to serve.
-If elected at the Annual Meeting, each of these nominees would serve until the annual meeting of stockholders to be held in 2025 and until his or her successor has been duly elected, or if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, each of these nominees would serve until the annual meeting of stockholders to be held in 2026 and until his or her successor has been duly elected, or if sooner, until the director's death, resignation or removal.